cuhksam/emnlp2019.github.io/_pages/program/accepted/long-papers.md

 {% include base_path %}

 <br/>
+*Congratulations!
+Please follow these [instructions](/downloads/emnlp2018-final.pdf) to prepare the final, camera-ready versions of your papers.*<br/>

 **A Probabilistic Model for Joint Learning of Word Embeddings from Texts and Images**<br/>
 Melissa Ailem, Bowen Zhang, Aurélien Bellet, Pascal Denis and Fei Sha